BND Hamburger Icon

 If you choose this path, be extremely specific with each list owner about what you want so that you can reduce the chances of buying data that won’t yield a return.

-Email marketing campaign execution costs are very low, and inbox delivery rates can be very high, depending on your email marketing software.
+Email marketing campaign execution costs are very low and inbox delivery rates can be very high, depending on your email marketing software.
 Please read our updated article on the best email marketing software providers, which includes a review of Constant Contact.

 author image

-Mark Fairlie, Business Operations Insider and Senior Analyst
+Written By: Mark FairlieBusiness Operations Insider and Senior Analyst

-Mark Fairlie is a telecommunications and telemarketing expert who has spent decades working across advertising, sales, and more.
+Mark Fairlie is a telecommunications and telemarketing expert who has spent decades working across advertising, sales and more.
 He is the former co-owner of Meridian Delta, a direct marketing company that he successfully sold to new management in 2015.
 Through this experience, Fairlie gained firsthand knowledge of the life of an entrepreneur, from conceiving a business idea to growing a company at scale to transferring ownership.
-In the time since, Fairlie launched a second marketing company as well as a sole proprietorship.
+At Business News Daily, Fairlie primarily covers marketing topics and the ins and outs of CRM systems.
+Since selling his business, Fairlie launched a second marketing company as well as a sole proprietorship.
 He has expanded his purview to include topics like cybersecurity, taxation and investments as they relate to B2B business owners like himself.

 Back to top